10 Smart Tips for a Colorful Garden

 Go Tropical

 Enjoy the tropics without leaving home by surrounding yourself with exotic bloomers and foliage plants.
 Perfect for a deck or patio, these gorgeous plants are a snap to grow and only require warm temperatures to keep them happy.
-Our favorites include moth orchids, bromeliads, palms, and Tropic Escape Hibiscus, and Mandevilla.
+Our favorites include moth orchids, bromeliads, palms, and Hibiscus, and Mandevilla.
 Plus, when fall weather arrives, you can move them indoors to brighten the view.

 Learn how to save tropical plants before winter.